thoughtspot/thoughtspot.github.io/_release/free-trial.md

 - Users now see search suggestions for indexed formula columns.

-- We fixed a bug that displayed both an error message and a successful password change message after users updated Free Trial passwords.

 - We fixed a bug causing queries with multiple one-to-many joins, or “fan trap” queries, to erroneously over-count data when the Primary Key/Foreign Key was not identified in metadata.

 ## December 9, 2021